How to Create a Website from Scratch

 This is the final step of creating a custom website and is also one of the most important.
 By testing your website, you can find bugs, critical issues, and glitches before they show up on the live version.

 Also, testing your website lets you know how well each function performs before the launch.
-Website builders and CMSs already have a pre-built function allowing developers to preview and test their websites easily.
+Website builders and CMSs already have a pre-built function allowing web developers to preview and test their websites easily.

 Custom websites don’t offer a pre-made feature like these.
 Depending on your coding environment, you may have to perform a beta test.